Alexander-Barth/FluidSimDemo-WebAssembly/README.md

 This approach here uses a subset of the Julia language and the array object of StaticTools.jl to create a small WASM program.
 In particular we should have:
 * No dynamic memory allocation and garbage collector
-* No code that could throw an an exception
+* No code that could throw an exception

-The julia programming language does not get in your way to write low-level code.
+Luckily, the julia programming language does not get in your way to write low-level code.

 We will use GPUCompiler to declare a WASMTarget and to emit WASM code.
 This is the file `wasm_target.jl` which we will use: